FarrandTom/mini-summit/README.md

 * Ensure good user experience
 * Back up and archiving through linkage to a COS bucket.
 * Automated test suite for the environment- simply Jupyter NB which can be dropped in to test all of the major packages are functioning correctly.
+* Automate grabbing of ID values by entering the names of the components.
+This could be done through a python script I'm sure.